jstnf/PokemonJ/README.md

-# pokemon-java
+# PokemonJava
-Pokemon Java Version
+Old attempt at making Pokemon in Java, may revisit later.